Covid19 Treatment Pathways

 This is outlined in the GOV.UK criteria report which you can find here

 This means that WM patients are eligible for Covid-19 booster vaccines, as well as the possibility to be considered for Covid-19 treatment if you test positive.

 This information is also provided in a useful PDF that Blood Cancer UK have put together, that you may find useful to keep on hand

-The Autumn/Winter booster vaccine is now available to the following people:
+The Spring Covid-19 booster vaccine should be available between mid-March until June, and will be available to the following people:

 For information on how to access a booster vaccine throughout the UK, please see below:

 More information can also be found on the Blood Cancer UK website.